Five Facts About Modifying a Child Support Order

 If a paying parent receives a raise of some sort, revisiting the existing child support obligation may be warranted.
 Many states include specific guidance in their child support guidelines in regard to income increases and the impact on a child support order.
 For example, some child support guidelines delineate a percentage of wage or salary increase that triggers the possibility of increasing child support.

 If a paying parent leaves his or her position of employment, reducing income as a consequence, an alteration in child support may not be permitted by the court.
 Generally speaking, if the parent with a support obligation voluntarily leaves an existing job for one that pays less money or for any number of other reasons, a reduction in child support very well may not be permitted by the court.

 A court might consider some type of temporary reduction in child support if an obligor experiences a job separation not his or her fault.
 In addition, a reduction in child support may occur if the obligor develops a health problem or condition that legitimately impacts an ability to work.Child Has New Financial Needs

 If some sort of new financial need arises associated with a child, support may be increased.
 An example is a child who develops a health issue that necessitates additional support to pay medical bills and expenses.Modification of a Child Support Order to Address Arrearage

 If the paying parent falls behind in child support, a court may consider upping the monthly payment require.
 This is done to not only include money for the existing obligation but an additional amount.
 The added amount is designed to pay down the child support arrearage.

 Questions about child support modifications can be answered more fully be an experienced family law or divorce lawyer.
-Basic information about child support modifications can be obtained during an initial consultation with a divorce attorney or family law lawyer.
-If you have any questions concerning modifying a child support order, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+Basic information about child support modifications can be obtained during a free initial consultation with a divorce attorney or family law lawyer.
+If you have any questions concerning modifying a child support order, call the Law Offices of Peter Van Aulen for a consultation at 201-845-7400.